McShelby/hugo-theme-relearn/exampleSite/content/basics/installation/_index.en.md

 ## Build and Deploy your Website

-When your site is ready to deploy, run the following command:
+When your site is ready to be deployed, run the following command:

 ````shell
 hugo